YOUSU198/DDD/Code-Style-Guide.md

 ## Imports

-Keep to the ordered format for imports as follows:
+  1. Keep to the ordered format for imports as follows:

-1. External module imports
+     i.
+External module imports
-2. Absolute imports (Use the `@` alias to reference things in the `/src` directory)
+     ii.
+Absolute imports (Use the `@` alias to reference things in the `/src` directory) iii.
+Relative imports
-3. Relative imports

   ex:

 ```js
 import React from "react";